onosproject/onos-config/docs/gnmi.md

 > is done.
 A Set operation is necessary before a Get will show any results.

 ## Northbound Set Request via gNMI
-Similarly, to make a gNMI Set request, use the `gnmi_cli -set` command as in the example below:
+To make a gNMI Set request, use the `gnmi_cli -set` command as in the example below:

 [gnmi](https://github.com/onosproject/onos-config/tree/master/gnmi_cli/set.timezone.gnmi)
 ```bash